Her own way – a woman’s safe-travel guide

 - To help cope with the trauma, discuss the incident with family, friends, or a professional counsellor.

-If you experience problems abroad, remember that Foreign Affairs, Trade and Development Canada is ready to help – 24 hours a day, seven days a week.
+If you experience problems abroad, remember that Global Affairs Canada is ready to help – 24 hours a day, seven days a week.
 For emergency help during office hours, contact the nearest Canadian embassy or consulate.
 After hours, contact the Emergency Watch and Response Centre in Ottawa.

 While there are limits to consular assistance, some services available to women travellers include: